-Obesity is a hormonal, not a caloric imbalance.
+Obesity is a hormonal as much as a caloric imbalance.

 Insulin levels are almost 20 percent higher in obese subjects, and these elevated levels are strongly correlated to important indices such as waist circumference and waist/hip ratio.
 Does high insulin cause obesity?

 The “insulin causes obesity” hypothesis is easily tested.
 If you give insulin to a random group of people, will they gain fat?
 The short answer is an emphatic “Yes!”
-Patients who use insulin regularly and physicians who prescribe it already know the awful truth: the more insulin you give, the more obesity you get.
+Patients who use insulin regularly and physicians who prescribe it already know the awful truth: the more insulin you give, the more weight people gain.
 Numerous studies have already demonstrated this fact.
 Insulin causes weight gain.

 In the landmark 1993 Diabetes Control and Complications Trial, researchers compared a standard dose of insulin to a high dose designed to tightly control blood sugars in type 1 diabetic patients.
 Large insulin doses controlled blood sugars better, but what happened to their weight?
 Participants in the high-dose group gained, on average, approximately 9.8 pounds (4.5 kilograms) more than participants in the standard group.
 More than 30 percent of patients experienced “major” weight gain!

 Prior to the study, both groups were more or less equal in weight, with little obesity.
 The only difference between the groups was the amount of insulin administered.
 Insulin levels were increased.
 Patients gained weight.
 Insulin causes obesity.
-As insulin goes up, one effect is that the body set weight goes up.
-The hypothalamus sends out hormonal signals to the body to gain weight and we become hungry and eat.
+As insulin goes up, one possible effect is that the body’s set weight goes up.
+The hypothalamus can send out hormonal signals to the body to gain weight causing us to become hungry and eat.
 If we deliberately restrict caloric intake, then our total energy expenditure will decrease.
 The result may still be the same – weight gain.

-Once we understand that obesity is a hormonal imbalance, we can begin to treat it.
+Once we understand that hormonal imbalances can affect weight gain, we can begin to treat it.
 If we believe that excess calories alone cause obesity, then the treatment is to reduce calories.
 But this method has been a long-term failure.
-However, if too much insulin causes obesity, then it becomes clear that we need to lower insulin levels.
+However, if too much insulin contributes to obesity, then it becomes clear that we need to lower insulin levels.